In Association with Amazon.com

 • Tanweeat Nizariya Ala Maqamat al-Ishq, 1996

-• On Entering the Sea: The Erotic and Other Poetry of Nizar Qabbani, 1996 (trans.
-Lena Jayyusi, Sharif Elmusa, Jack Collum, Diana Der Hovanessian, W. S. Merwin, Christopher Middleton, Naomi Shihab Nye, Jeremy Reed)
+• On Entering the Sea: The Erotic and Other Poetry of Nizar Qabbani, 1996 (translators: Lena Jayyusi, Sharif Elmusa, Jack Collum, Diana Der Hovanessian, W. S. Merwin, Christopher Middleton, Naomi Shihab Nye, Jeremy Reed)

 • Min qasa'id al-'ishq wa-al-manfa, 1998 (selected by Sa'dun al-Suwayh)